gluo7777/Pomodoro-Task-Timer/README.md

 - [ ] Create Settings page
     - Default time
     - add to cookies
+- [ ] Suggest refactoring html and css

 # Defects
 - [x] `isAuthorized` is not set